Basic Brackets of a 2D Model for the Hodge Theory without its Canonical Conjugate Momenta: Canonical brackets: symmetry considerations

 lead to the derivation of the following brackets

-It is worthwhile to point out that the following statements are true, namely; \begin{enumerate} \item the above brackets have been derived by taking into account (see, e.g. Ref. \cite{wein} for details) {\it only} the on-shell nilpotent BRST symmetry transformations $\big[$i.e. $s_b A_\mu = \partial_\mu C, \; s_b C = 0, \; s_b \bar C = -\, i\, (\partial \cdot A) \big]$, and \item the expressions on the r.h.s. of equations (29) and (31) enforce, in a definite manner, the choice of the (anti)commutators in (30) and (32) when we use the expression for $Q_b$ from (16). \end{enumerate}
+It is worthwhile to point out that the following statements are true, namely; \begin{enumerate}[i.] \item the above brackets have been derived by taking into account (see, e.g. Ref.
+[23] for details) {\it only} the on-shell nilpotent BRST symmetry transformations $\big[$i.e. $s_b A_\mu = \partial_\mu C, \; s_b C = 0, \; s_b \bar C = -\, i\, (\partial \cdot A) \big]$, and \item the expressions on the r.h.s. of equations (12) and (14) enforce, in a definite manner, the choice of the (anti)commutators in (13) and (15) when we use the expression for $Q_b$ from (9). \end{enumerate}

-We would like to emphasize that the above exercise can be performed with all the {\it six} conserved charges listed in (13).
+We would like to emphasize that the above exercise can be performed with all the six conserved charges listed in (6).
 The relevant (anti)commutators, emerging out from this algebraic exercise, are as follows

-The outcome of all the above (anti)commutators, with the help of the normal mode expansions (15) and the expressions for the charges in (16), lead to the following non-vanishing basic brackets
+The outcome of all the above (anti)commutators, with the help of the normal mode expansions (8) and the expressions for the charges in (9), lead to the following non-vanishing basic brackets

 within the framework of BRST formalism.
 All the rest of the (anti)commutators turn out to be zero.
-To summarize, we have already utilized all the ingredients of our quantization scheme (without any use of the definition of canonically conjugate momenta anywhere in our discussions).
-To re-emphasize, the ingredients of our method are (i) the spin-statistics theorem, (ii) the normal ordering, and (iii) the definition of a generator for a given continuous symmetry transformation.
+To summarize, we have already utilized {\it all} the ingredients of {\it our} quantization scheme (without any use of the mathematical definition of canonically conjugate momenta {\it anywhere} in our discussions).